Norway to build world's biggest wood apartment block

 BOB said it hoped the pilot building would allow it to perfect the manufacturing process for further construction.

-In 2011, Norway cut down 8.6 million cubic meters of industrial roundwood for 3.1 billion crowns ($518.33 million).
+In 2011, Norway cut down 8.6 million cubic metres of industrial roundwood for 3.1 billion crowns.
 Its entire forestry industry generated revenue of 44 billion crowns a year earlier, the latest period for which data was available.

 (Reporting by Balazs Koranyi, editing by Paul Casciato)